ellisztamas/faps/README.md

 - split function for paternityArrays
 - Upload code and data files to support FAPS publication to IST repository
-- Revise user guides
+- User guide for matingEvent
+- Simulations from empirical data
 - Upload to Pypi
 - Include installation notes for PyPi
-- replace hierarchical cluster with fastcluster
+- support for microsats